Dietitian, food lover and passionate cook.

 When I was young and had too much energy (in my early 20’s- mid 30’s), I ran a very busy and successful cafe and catering business in Melbourne, where I was also head cook.
 This has influenced the way in which I cook and my business name….
 ‘Healthy Home Cafe’!

-I don’t so much teach people how to cook (although I have been told that I do provide lots of very practical and helpful tips!), but rather how to quickly and easily prepare delicious, nutritious food and use food as medicine.
-They are fantastic and very popular classes and I love inspiring people and showing them just how yummy eating healthily can be!
+I didn’t so much teach people how to cook (although I have been told that I do provide lots of very practical and helpful tips!), but rather how to quickly and easily prepare delicious, nutritious food and use food as medicine.
+They were fantastic and very popular classes and I loved inspiring people and showing them just how yummy eating healthily can be.
+Sadly Covid put an end to that!

 Why this website?…